pyomeca/bioptim/README.md

 ```
 The `BinodeConstraintFcn` is binode constraints function to use.
 The default is EQUALITY.
-If one wants to declare a custom transition phase, then BinodeConstraintFcn is the function handler to the custom function.
+When declaring a custom transition phase, BinodeConstraintFcn is the function handler to the custom function.
 The signature of the custom function is: `custom_function(binode_constraint:BinodeConstraint, nlp_pre: NonLinearProgram, nlp_post: NonLinearProgram, **extra_parameters)`,
 where `nlp_pre` is the non linear program of the considered phase, `nlp_post` is the non linear program of the second considered phase, and the `**extra_parameters` are those sent to the add() method.
 This function is expected to return the cost of the binode constraint computed in the form of an MX.
 Please note that MX type is a CasADi type.